parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![The build Output window is displayed.
 Publish succeeded message is shown.](media/2019-04-15-15-33-20.png "Output window.")

 13. To test your newly published Function App, start by navigating back to your Contoso Function App in the Azure Portal.
-Select the newly created **ContosoMakePDF** function listed in the functions.
+From the left menu, select **Functions** then select the newly created **ContosoMakePDF** function.
+You may need to use the **Refresh** button on the toolbar for the function to be listed.

     ![The Azure Functions shows the ContosoMakePDF function listed.](media/2020-06-21-11-25-59.png "Azure Functions")